lewagon/dotfiles/01-Ruby/03-Iterators-Blocks/README.md

 ## `01-Enumerable`
 - The important challenge of the day.
-It may take you the all morning.
+It may take you all morning.
 - **You have to find the right iterator to perform the right operation on an array, and learn how this iterator works**.
 You'll need to use and read the Ruby docs to finish this challenge succesfully.
 And if you pick the right method in ruby, no need to write 10 lines of code, 1 is often enough!

 ## `02-About-blocks`